celinelatulipe/ThinkLikeComputer/_sources/Sequences/StringsandLists.rst

 =========================

 Throughout the first chapters of this book we have used strings to represent words or phrases that we wanted to print out.
 Our definition was simple: a string is simply some characters inside quotes.
-A string is like a list, but can hold different types of objects.
+A string is like a list, but it can't hold different types of objects like a list can - a string can only hold some number of characters.
 In Chapter 5, when we introduced for loops, we introduced the index operator to access individual characters of a string while iterating over a string and we introduced lists of items that we can iterate over as well.
 In this chapter, we explore strings and lists in much more detail.